aarong/feedme-spec/README.md

 Messages exchanged across the transport must be valid JSON-encoded objects.

 The server must respond to each client-originating message with exactly one response message.
-Clients must not respond to server-originating messages.
+Clients do not respond to server-originating messages.

 Messages take the following form: